acanady/Code102/notes07.md

 Here's an interesting exercise that I do with my highschool students, sadly we can't do it in person but it still has the same effect
 Say we had a bag of marbles of unknown size, and a large gorup of people of unknown size, too many for you to count.
 This is a special bag, anhyone can put put their hand in and remove a marble.
 However, once you remove a marble, That specific person cannot take another marble out (So you couldn't just count all the marbles).
 Think of an **algorithm** to determine which is larger, the number of people in the crowd, or the number of marbles in the bag.

+* When we refactor our code we change the source code without changing the behaviour.
+We do this in an effort to keep our code solid and easy to maintain

+>>> Any fool can write code that a computer can undrstand.
+Good programmers write code that humans can understand -Martin Fowler

 ### Expressions and operators
 An expression is any valid set of literals, variables, operators and expressions that evaluate to a single value.
 This may be a number, a string, or a logical value.
 There are two main types, one that assigns a value simply, and one that uses to or more values to return a single value